kyverno/kyverno/scripts/README.md

 Use these scripts to prepare the controller for work.
-All these scripts should be launched from the root folder of the project, for example:
+All these scripts should be launched from the root folder of the project.
-`scripts/compile-image.sh`

-### compile-image.sh ###
-Compiles the project to go executable, generates docker image and pushes it to the repo.
-Has no arguments.

 ### generate-server-cert.sh ###
 Generates TLS certificate and key that used by webhook server.
 Example: